Rojhon/chat-backend/README.md

    ```sh
    npm install
    ```
-3. Run the Application for the frontend
+3. Run the Application for the frontend and the backend
    ```js
    npm start
    ```